andykeefe/cryptopals/set1/README.md

 AES is the most commonly used symmetric algorithm used today.
 It is considered very secure, even garnering the label of quantum-resistant if it is implemented properly.
 AES is designed to operate on 128-bit input blocks, and can use either 128-bit, 192-bit, or 256-bit keys.
 If you were trying to do an exhaustive key space search or a brute force of AES-128, it would take you more than 1,000,000,000,000,000,000,000 years [5].
 Even with the world's fastest supercomputer, it would take about a billion years to brute force (again, if implemented properly).

 This set implements and attacks AES in ECB mode.
-There's more info on ECB mode in the next set write-up, but for now it should be noted that ECB is not considered secure because of its failure to adequately obscure the statistical properties of the plaintext.
+There's more info on ECB mode in the next set write-up, but for now it should be noted that ECB is not considered secure because of its failure to adequately obscure the statistical structure of the plaintext [6].

 ---------------------------------------------------------------------------------------------